pilot-z/pilot-z/README.md

 I’m not interested in transmed stuff.

-ꗞ — I’m no interested in any online argument such as proshippers/darkshippers vs antishippers, if self-diagnosis is valid or not, and more.
+ꗞ — I’m no interested in any online argument such as proshippers/darkshippers vs antishippers.

 ꗞ — Whats the point of terms?
 It may not help, but i will try.